cncf/wg-serverless/workflow/spec/spec.md

 {
   "type": "object",
   "properties": {
-    "errorExpression": {
+     "condition": {
-      "type": "string",
+       "description": "Boolean expression which consists of one or more Error operands and the Boolean operators", "$ref": "#/definitions/condition"
-      "description": "Boolean expression to match one or more errors" },
+     },
      "filter": {
       "$ref": "#/definitions/filter",
       "description": "Error data filter"